-The Audit Committee includes Dr. Marion Helmes (Chairwoman of the Audit Committee since May 11, 2016, previously Hans Peter Ring), Dorothée Anna Deuring, Dr. Janna Köke (each since May 11, 2016, previously Dr. John Feldmann and Wolfgang Bunge) and Jörg Sommer (since September 22, 2016, previously Thomas Kern).
+The members of the Audit Committee include Dr. Marion Helmes (Chairman of the Audit Committee), Dorothée Deuring, Dr. Janna Köke and Jörg Sommer.
 It deals, among other things, with questions of accounting and the monitoring of the accounting process, the effectiveness of the internal control system, the risk management system, the internal auditing system and compliance as well as with the audit of the consolidated financial statements.
 The Audit Committee is also concerned with the selection and the independence of the auditor, issues the audit assignment for the annual financial statements and the consolidated financial statements to the auditor elected by the Annual General Meeting, makes a fees agreement with the auditor and also reviews the additional services provided by the auditor.
-With Dr. Marion Helmes (since May 11, 2016, previously Hans Peter Ring) an independent member who, in accordance with Section 100 Subsection 5 of the German Stock Corporation Act (AktG), possesses expertise in the areas of accounting and auditing and who has particular experience in the application of internal control procedures.
-In financial year 2016, five meetings of the Audit Committee took place.
+With Dr. Marion Helmes, the Committee has an independent member who, in accordance with Section 100 Subsection 5 of the German Stock Corporation Act (AktG), possesses expertise in the areas of accounting and auditing and who has particular experience in the application of internal control procedures.
+In the reporting year 2017, five meetings of the Audit Committee took place.

 In accordance with the recommendation of the German Corporate Governance Code, the Supervisory Board formed a Nomination Committee made up exclusively of shareholder representatives whose purpose it is to recommend suitable candidates to the Supervisory Board for its own recommendations to the Annual General Meeting.
-The Nomination Committee includes Dr. Eckhard Cordes (Chairman of the Nomination Committee), Jens Tischendorf (since May 11, 2016, previously Dr. John Feldmann) and Dr. Marion Helmes.
+The Nomination Committee includes Dr. Eckhard Cordes (Chairman of the Nomination Committee), Jens Tischendorf and Dr. Marion Helmes.
 The Committee did not meet in the reporting year 2017 because no new election of Supervisory Board members was necessary.

-The Transformation Committee will accompany the further development of the strategic positioning and transformation of the Bilfinger Group and, where necessary, make relevant recommendations to the Supervisory Board.
-The Committee, which was newly formed in financial year 2016 and which has equal representation, includes Dr. Eckhard Cordes (Chairman of the Transformation Committee), Stephan Brückner (Deputy Chairman of the Transformation Committee), Dr. Ralph Heck, Rainer Knerler, Jens Tischendorf and Susanne Hupe.
-The Committee held two meetings in 2016.
+The Transformation Committee will accompany the further development of the strategic positioning and transformation of the Bilfinger Group and, without its own decision-making authority, make relevant recommendations to the Supervisory Board where necessary.
+The Committee, which has equal representation, includes Dr. Eckhard Cordes (Chairman of the Transformation Committee), Stephan Brückner (Deputy Chairman of the Transformation Committee), Dr. Ralph Heck, Rainer Knerler, Jens Tischendorf and Susanne Hupe.
+The Committee held nine meetings in the reporting year 2017.